Previous Episode << >> Next Episode

 Kathryn frowned, "but you initially told the Doctor you were injured on the Holodeck.
 Am I missing something?"

-"No no, James twisted my arm and Jessie punched me in the face.
+"No no, James twisted my arm holding me back while Jessie punched me in the face.
 Kiara clapped, she bloody clapped!"
 Tom cried.

 "Ohno, that little detail at the end makes it sound a little legit, I'll give him that at least," James commented.